Introduction

 - Fees and charges: Variable annuities often have higher fees than other types, which can impact the overall return.
 These fees can include management fees, mortality and expense risk charges, and surrender charges.
 Be sure to understand all the fees associated with a variable annuity before committing to a contract.

-- Additional features: Optional riders such as guaranteed minimum income benefits or death benefits can affect the overall performance.
-These riders can provide a safety net but often come at an additional cost.
+- Additional features: Optional riders, such as guaranteed minimum income benefits or death benefits, can affect the overall performance.
+These riders can provide a safety net, but often come at an additional cost.

-Advantages (Theoretically)
+Potential Advantages

 - Potential for higher returns: Variable annuities offer the possibility of higher returns based on the performance of the underlying investments.